CouchTomato87/InternationalizedPieces/Shogi/Readme.md

 * See Gold General regarding movement and plastic piece color.
 * The silver moon pays tribute to older designs that symbolized the silver general with a crescent moon (alchemical symbol for silver).
 * Promoted silver gains the gold circle on top.
-This is the only distinction if only black and white is used.

 ### Knight
 桂馬 *keima*